grzesiek-galezowski/tdd-ebook/manuscript/060_Statement_First_Programming.md

 Why is it so important?
 Isn't it enough to write the Statement first?
 Why run it and watch it fail?
 There are several reasons and I will try to outline some of them briefly.

-### I can't be sure whether the Statement can ever be false until I see a proof
+The main reason for writing a Statement and watching it fail is that otherwise, I don't have any proof that the Statement can ever fail.

 Every accurate Statement fails when it isn’t fulfilled and passes when it is.
 That's one of the main reasons why we write it -- to see this transition from *red* to *green*, which means that what previously was not implemented (and we had a proof for that) is now working (and we have a proof).
 Observing the transition proves that we made progress.